Introduction

 - **Convex Backend** — The core backend powering real-time data, agent execution, and tool orchestration.

-- **Tool Executor** — A sandboxed server that runs custom tool handlers with a restricted fetch allowlist.
+- **Tool Executor** — A server that runs custom tool handlers with unrestricted fetch access for building integrations.

 ## Key Capabilities